A New Algebraic Approach for String Reconstruction from Substring Compositions: Preliminaries

 \subsection{Previous Work}

 In this section, we first review the results of \cite{acharya2015string} that describe the equivalent polynomial formulation of binary strings and their composition multisets.
 This formulation is central to the design of our~\nameref{Reconstruction Algorithm} which we present in the next section.
-We use several notations and terminologies from \cite{gabrys2020mass} whose authors rely on this polynomial formulation to design reconstruction codes capable of correcting multiple errors.
-Thereafter, we revisit the design of a reconstruction code introduced in \cite{pattabiraman2019reconstruction}.
+Thereafter, to construct our reconstruction code, we review some elementary results from random walks, and revisit the design of the reconstruction code introduced in \cite{pattabiraman2023coding}.

 \begin{definition} For a binary string $s =s_1s_2 \ldots s_n$, a bivariate polynomial $P_s(x,y)$ of degree $n$ is defined such that $P_s(x,y) = \sum_{i=0}^n \left(P_s(x,y)\right)_i$, where $\left(P_s(x,y)\right)_0 = 1$ and $\left(P_s(x,y)\right)_i$ is defined recursively as